studiosnabeel/My-Portfolio/README.md

 ### Deployment

-To deploy your portfolio website on GitHub Pages, follow these steps:
+To deploy your portfolio website on Netlify.com, follow these steps:

-1. Push your modified repository to GitHub:

-git add .
-git commit -m "Updated portfolio website" git push origin master

-2. Go to your repository on GitHub and navigate to the "Settings" tab.

-3. Scroll down to the "GitHub Pages" section.

-4. Select the branch you want to deploy (e.g., "master") from the dropdown menu.

-5. Click on "Save" or "Choose" to enable GitHub Pages.

-6. Your portfolio website will now be deployed and accessible at `https://your-username.github.io/portfolio-website`.
+- Create a Netlify Account: If you don't have a Netlify account already, visit the Netlify website and sign up for a free account.

+- Connect your GitHub Repository: In your Netlify account, click on "New site from Git" and choose GitHub as your Git provider.
+Select the repository you want to deploy.

+- Configure Build Settings: Once your repository is connected, you'll need to configure the build settings.
+Set the branch you want to deploy and specify the build command, such as npm run build or yarn build.

+- Set Environment Variables (if necessary): If your website requires environment variables, you can set them in the Netlify dashboard.
+This is useful for sensitive information like API keys or configuration settings.

+- Review Deployment Settings: Review the deployment settings and make any necessary changes, such as custom domain configuration or branch deploys.

+- Deploy your Website: Click on the "Deploy site" button, and Netlify will initiate the build process.
+You can track the progress in the deployment logs.

+- Monitor Deployment: Once the build is complete, Netlify will provide you with a unique URL for your deployed website.
+You can access and preview your site from this URL.

+- Custom Domain (Optional): If you have a custom domain, you can configure it in the Netlify settings.
+This will allow your website to be accessible via your own domain name.

+- Continuous Deployment (Optional): Netlify provides continuous deployment, which means that whenever you push changes to your connected GitHub repository, Netlify will automatically rebuild and deploy your website.

 ## Author